 The strategy for the disposal of solid waste is to first identify and segregate acceptable disposal items from non-acceptable items.
-Acceptable items that can be disposed of at the on-site facility are those that are non-hazardous, non-organic, with a low leachate and heat generation potential.
+Acceptable items that can be disposed of at the on-site facility are those that are non-hazardous, non-organic, with low leachate and heat generation potential.
 All other materials are either incinerated, composted prior to landfilling, or hauled off site.
 This strategy for limiting the materials that can be placed in the landfills greatly reduces the potential for leachate.

-All solid wastes that may contain food waste or other organic waste that could attract wildlife are composted in the on-site composter (see the Meadowbank Incinerator Waste Management Plan - Ver.8, October 2018 for more details).
-This includes all organic waste from the camp, camp kitchen, site lunchrooms and offices.
+All solid wastes that may contain food waste or other organic waste that could attract wildlife are composted in the on-site composter.
+This includes all organic waste from the camp, camp kitchen, site lunchrooms and offices as well as organic waste from the Whale Tail Mine site.
 The compost output is then sent to the on-site landfill.
-Wood and food packaging waste that could attract wildlife are incinerated in the on-site incinerator (see the Meadowbank Incinerator Waste Management Plan - Ver.8, October 2018 for more details).
-This includes all food packaging waste from the camp, camp kitchen, site lunchrooms and offices.
+Wood and general waste that could attract wildlife are compacted and placed in a sea can for shipment off site.